Incentives available for commercial solar in 2014 can cover up to 65% of system costs, reducing the payback period to as low as 4 years.

 State Tax Credit

 The Arizona state tax credit is 10% of the system cost and is capped at $25,000 per location, $50,000 per business.
 There is a $1,000,000 pool of funds available first-come-first-serve each year for systems placed in service that year only.
 Systems installed earlier in the year have a greater chance of being awarded funds.
+Can be carried forward 5 years.
 Expires Dec 31, 2018.
 Note: There is a 1% charge for obtaining the necessary certification letter from the Arizona Commerce Authority for the credit.

 Details found here: DSIRE.org AZ ITC

 Arizona state law dictates that your property taxes will not increase as a result of installing a photovoltaic system.

 Solar installations can be depreciated in five years under MACRS rules.
 The tax basis for depreciation is effectively equal to the total system cost less 50% of state and federal tax credits and is valued at approximately 25% of the system cost.

 The USDA’s Rural Energy America Program provides grants and loan guarantees to ‘rural’ small businesses outside of a census metro area (including Green Valley and Sahuarita) and agricultural producers (including plant nurseries) to deploy renewable energy systems and energy efficient measures.
 The grant is for up to 25% of the total project cost.

 To see if your business qualifies as ‘rural’ input your address here: Property Eligibility Search

 Details found here.
 USDA.gov

 TEP offers NET metering for solar electric systems.
 This means that excess kWh production is carried over for use during following months at a retail rate.
 Once a year, during the October billing cycle, any excess production that has not been used is purchased by TEP at the wholesale cost, generally $0.03 – $0.04/kWh.